FunnelKit

 Now you know how crucial it is to send a customized welcome email to a new user.

-Disable Default New User Email
+How to Disable the Default WordPress New User Registration Email

 To disable the default new user email, you need to add a custom code snippet.